10 etiquette tips for trail runners

 While we are required to stay on trails, sometimes we need to make an emergency stop.
 When nature calls and there is not a bathroom nearby, it’s permissible to get well off the trail to relieve yourself.
 Keep in mind that you should not relieve yourself within 200 feet of a water source.
 And after a bowel movement, bury it in a hole at least six inches deep, cover it, bag whatever you used for toilet paper and carry it with you until you can deposit it in the trash.

-Exchange brief pleasantries with fellow runners, hikers, cyclists and others.
+Be friendly Exchange brief pleasantries with fellow runners, hikers, cyclists and others.
 A simple greeting, smile or wave goes a long way.
 But be respectful, especially when it comes to men encountering women.
 All too often women are harassed when they are simply out enjoying a run.
 They may not be interested in engaging with a stranger in a remote location.
 Don’t take it personally, guys, just respect it and move on.

 Keep your music or podcast to yourself